crankycaleb/pro/_posts/2018-09-13-Manual-Upgrade-Nextcloud14-Fedora.md

 sudo systemctl stop httpd
 ```

-Then *move* our nextcloud dir to be a backup directory instead.
+Then *move* our nextcloud dir to be a backup directory instead:

 ```
 mv /var/www/html/nextcloud /var/www/html/nextcloud-backup